christinuhhh/bpi-may-interns/README.md

 # Contact Center Operation Insights

 A comprehensive full-stack application that provides AI-powered insights for contact center operations.
-Extract structured information from documents, transcribe and analyze audio conversations, and perform speaker diarization using cutting-edge AI models.
+Extract structured information from documents, transcribe and analyze audio conversations, and perform speaker diarization using cutting-edge AI models

 ## 🚀 Features